Durance-class tanker: Ships in class

 Five ships of the class were built for the French Navy:

 Three ships of the class (Marne, Somme, and Var) were fitted out as flagships able to embark an admiral and his staff.
 The 2013 French White Paper on Defence and National Security planned to replace them with four new double-hulled tankers between 2018 and 2021.
-However, Meuse was decommissioned in December 2015 under budget cuts announced a year earlier and Var followed in 2021.
-They will be replaced under the FLOTLOG project by four derivatives of Italy's Vulcano Logistic Support Ship, scheduled to be delivered in 2023, 2025, 2027 and (subject to ratification of the next procurement plan) 2029.
+However, Meuse was decommissioned in December 2015, under budget cuts announced a year earlier.
+Var followed in 2021 and Marne in 2023.
+They will be replaced under the FLOTLOG project by four Bâtiment ravitailleur de forces vessels, with the first ship having been delivered in 2023 and the others to follow in 2025 and 2027, as well as a fourth projected after 2030.

 Construction and career

 The first four tankers were constructed by the Arsenal de Brest at Brest, France between 1973 and 1987.
 The fifth and final ship was ordered in March 1984 as part of the 1984–1988 plan and was built by Normed at their yard La Seyne, France.
 The Durance-class ships began entering service in 1976 were assigned to the Force d'action navale (FAR, "Naval Action Force").
-One of the BCRs (Var, Marne and Somme) is assigned to Indian Ocean as flagship of the French naval forces in the region.
+Prior to 2010, one of the BCRs (Var, Marne or Somme) had been assigned to Indian Ocean as flagship of the French naval forces in the region.
 In October 2009, Somme repelled an attack by Somali pirates.